romka/quickpong/README.md

 quickpong
 =========

+Quickpong is a online version of classic game Pong.
+You can find it here: http://quickpong.com.

-Quickpong-server based on Python framework Twisted (see http://quickpong.com)
+This repository contains Quickpong-server, which based on Python framework Twisted.

+Quickpong flash client you can find here: hhtp://guthub.com/romka/quickpong_flash_client.